StageCentral/backstage-workshop/slides/workshop/catalog.md

 ---

+## Missing Entity Relationships

+- Our entity "has relations to other entities, which can't be found in the catalog".

+- Please add these entities and refresh catalog definition fron the repo.

+- Look at the examples in `~backstage/examples`.

+- Bonus task: add the API definition for the fastAPI app to the catalog too.
+---

 ## Create a new Component from Template

-Backstage provides the Scaffolder functionality which allows us to create software templates for engineers to get quickly started on new developemnt efforts.
+Backstage provides the Scaffolder functionality which allows us to create software templates for engineers to get quickly started on new development efforts.

 We'll look into creating our own templates later.